ADSI-ITAM-2021/Vaccine_Sysytem_JEDD/README.md

 # Vaccine_Sysytem_JEDD
-Web App for old mexican citizens registration to vaccine aplication list.
+Web application for the registration to the vaccination application list for Mexican senior citizens.
+Developed for the "Administración y Diseño de Sistemas Informáticos" class at ITAM taught by Paola.